 In this case, two people sold their agricultural land to Mr X, who made the part payment for the property and issued two post-dated cheques to the sellers.

-A legal notice was served, and after the non-payment, a complaint was filed under Section 138 of the NI Act even after service of notice.
+The cheque was dishonoured for the reason of ‘insufficient funds’.
+In response, a legal notice was served, and after non-payment, a complaint was filed under Section 138 of the NI Act.

 In this case, the Supreme Court observed that the cheques were issued under the pursuance of an agreement to sell.
 However, an agreement to sell does not create interest in immovable property.
-But a payment made in pursuance of such agreement constitutes a duly enforceable debt for section 138.
+However, a payment made in pursuance of such agreement constitutes a duly enforceable debt for Section 138.

-The Negotiable Instrument Act deals with negotiable instruments provision, which plays a significant role in the commercial world.
-It is initially a civil lawsuit but to ensure the liabilities get discharged on time; criminal law provisions are also added in the act that makes it a quasi-criminal law.
+The Negotiable Instrument Act deals with negotiable instruments provision, which plays a crucial role in the commercial world.
+NI act was initially a civil lawsuit but to ensure the liabilities get discharged on time, criminal law provisions were added to make the act quasi-criminal law.

-Section 138 ofwthe NI Act protects the payee from the illegal part of the drawer.
-It criminalizes the dishonour of cheques in cases like the amount of cheque is more than the fund in the account or exceeds the amount agreed with the bank.
+Section 138 of the NI Act protects the payee from the illegal part of the drawer.
+It criminalises the dishonour of cheques in cases such as the amount of cheque is more than the fund in the account or exceeds the amount agreed with the bank.

 What legal action should be taken in case of dishonour of cheque?

-Yes, dishonour of cheque is a criminal offence and is punishable with imprisonment, which may extend to two years or with a fine that may extend to twice the amount of the cheque or both.
+Yes, dishonour of cheque is a criminal offence and is punishable with imprisonment, which may extend to 2 years or with a fine that may extend to two times the amount of the cheque or both.

-Whether a single complaint is maintainable for the dishonour of several cheques?
+Is a single complaint maintainable for the dishonour of several cheques?

-A single complaint can only get filed for three dishonoured cheques.
+A single complaint can only be filed for three dishonoured cheques.